r-hub/blog/content/post/2020-02-04-code-generation/index.Rmd

 See [aaa.R](https://github.com/coolbutuseless/minicss/blob/fe378f6e040405e51fb07cb74fd2f0bac8a85b26/R/aaa.R) and [prop_transform.R](https://github.com/coolbutuseless/minicss/blob/fe378f6e040405e51fb07cb74fd2f0bac8a85b26/R/prop_transform.R).
 As in most examples the code is generated as a string, but in that case it's not written to disk, it becomes code via the use of [`eval()` and `parse()`](http://adv-r.had.co.nz/Expressions.html#parsing-and-deparsing).

+#### Generate C++ bindings with `Rcpp::compileAttributes()`

+`Rcpp::compileAttributes()` generates code (the bindings required to call C++ functions from R) after scanning a package source files.
+Find more information [in the `Rcpp` vignette about attributes](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-attributes.pdf).
+You could call the function "whenever functions areadded, removed, or have their signatures changed." but the aforementioned vignette also states " if you are using either RStudio or `devtools`to build your package then the `compileAttributes` function is called automatically whenever your package is built".

+`Rcpp::compileAttributes()` is with `scaffolder` one of the only "general" solutions mentioned in this post, as opposed as other approaches developed for and within a given package.

 ### Generating code on-the-fly

 One step further, one might generate code on-the-fly, i.e. as users run the package.